yali-leshem/yali-leshem/README.md

 ## 🛠 Skills and Abilities

-- Programming Languages: Python, C/C++, Java, with basic experience in C#.
+- Programming Languages: Python, C/C++, Java, with basic experience in C# and Golang.
 - Machine Learning: Foundational concepts and techniques with hands-on experience in TensorFlow, Numpy and PyTorch.

 ## 🚀 Projects